-Warsaw, Poland – On Wednesday, the Polish-language weekly, Tylko Polska – Only Poland – ran on its front page an article that instructs readers on “how to recognize a Jew.”
+Warsaw, Poland – On Wednesday, the Polish-language weekly, Tylko Polska – Only Poland – ran on its front page an article that instructs readers on “how to spot a Jew.”
 The right-wing newspaper was reportedly spotted at a news kiosk inside Poland’s parliament on Wednesday, as part of this week’s packet of periodicals.

 The list of supposedly Jewish traits and markers listed on the front page included “names, anthropological features, expressions, appearances, character traits, methods of operation” and… “disinformation activities.”

 “Because the whole world belongs to them,” it says, “they are supposed to exist in every country, take power over nations and lead to the creation of one worldwide Jewish state,” before adding that Jewish women, “lack the delicacy, modesty and sense of shame that are innate to Polish women.”